AndriiIsiuk/emails/README.md

 make load-fixtures
 ```
 ### Attachments
-Every key, which will be marked as *File* in **POST** request to `http://0.0.0.0:8001/api/core/emails/` will be counted as the mail attachment.
+Every key which will be marked as *File* in **POST** request to `http://0.0.0.0:8001/api/core/emails/` will be counted as the mail attachment.

 ## Built With